saa-ts-dacs/dacs/part_I/introduction_to_describing_archival_materials.md

 ## Options and Alternatives

-Some rules are designated as optional; others are designated as alternative rules*.*
+Some rules are designated as optional; others are designated as alternative rules.

--   Where a rule represents an instruction that may or may not be used,
-    > it is introduced by the word *optionally*.
-A repository may use it
-    > or not as a matter of institutional policy or on a case-by-case
-    > basis at the discretion of the archivist.
+-   Where a rule represents an instruction that may or may not be used, it is introduced by the word *optionally*.
+A repository may use     it or not as a matter of institutional policy or on a case-by-case basis at the discretion of the archivist.

--   Where a rule represents an alternative equal in status and value to
-    > another rule, it is introduced by the word *alternatively*.
-A
-    > repository must use one or other as a matter of institutional
-    > policy or on a case-by-case basis.
+-   Where a rule represents an alternative equal in status and value to another rule, it is introduced by the word *alternatively*.
+A repository must use one or other as a matter of institutional policy or on a case-by-case basis.

 These provisions arise from the recognition that different solutions to a problem and differing levels of detail and specificity are appropriate